egordm/boosters/docs/benchmarks/2025-12-18-6958442-linear-trees-performance.md

 ### Known Limitation

 The `lightgbm3` Rust crate crashes (SIGSEGV) when training with `linear_tree=True`.
-This is an upstream crate issue, not a booste-rs issue.
+This is an upstream crate issue, not a boosters issue.
 Python LightGBM works correctly.

 For benchmark comparison, we:

 1. Train models with Python LightGBM
-2. Load trained models in booste-rs for prediction benchmarks
+2. Load trained models in boosters for prediction benchmarks
 3. Use Python subprocess timing for training benchmarks

 ---